codedeviate/inmemcache/README.md

 ### set(namespace: string, key: string, value: any, timeout: number = 300000): any
 Set a value for a key in a namespace.
 This value will also have a timeout set.
 The default value for the timeout is 300 seconds (timeout is given i milliseconds).

+### setNamespaceMaxCount(namespace: string, maxCount: number): void
+Set the max number of cached items in a specific namespace

+### setNamespaceTimeout(namespace: string, timeout: number): void
+Set the timeout for a namespace

+### getNamespaceMaxCount(namespace: string): number
+Get the max number of cached items in a specific namespace

+### getNamespaceTimeout(namespace: string): number
+Get the timeout for a namespace

+### getNamespaceKeys(): string[]
+Get all namespaces currently in the cache

 ### on(event: string, listener: (...args: any[]) => void): this
 Jack in on the internal eventhandler.